ractodev/ObjectCensoring/README.md

 # ObjectCensoring
-This application allows the user to censor objects in a picture using Artificial Neural Networks.
+This application allows the user to censor objects in a image using a trained Artificial Neural Network.

 ## How to run:
 Prerequisites: